South Downs Way, looking toward Beachy Head

 Trains run regularly between London and Winchester throughout the day.
 Several other services connect through Reading, making it straightforward to get there from most parts of the country.

-Eastbourne also has regular trains to and from London Victoria, and they can be remarkably cheap — we paid under four pounds for an off-peak advance ticket.
+Eastbourne also has regular trains to and from London Victoria, and they can be pretty cheap: it’s not unusual to find off-peak advance tickets for under £10.
 Usefully, this service goes via Gatwick Airport, so you can easily connect with your flight if you’re coming from overseas.

 If you’re not planning to walk the whole route, trains and coaches also run to various other points on or near the trail.
 If you’ve got your own wheels, with a bit of research local bus services will let you turn several sections into one or two-day hikes and return to where you left the car.